johnbillion/user-switching/readme.md

 A user needs the `edit_users` capability in order to switch user accounts.
 By default only Administrators have this capability, and with Multisite enabled only Super Admins have this capability.

+Specifically, a user needs the ability to edit the target user in order to switch to them.
+This means if you have custom user capability mapping in place which uses the `edit_users` or `edit_user` capabilities to affect ability of users to edit others, then User Switching should respect that.

+### Can regular admins on Multisite installations switch accounts?

+No. This can be enabled though by installing the [User Switching for Regular Admins](https://github.com/johnbillion/user-switching-for-regular-admins) plugin.

 ### Can the ability to switch accounts be granted to other users or roles?

 Yes.
 The `switch_users` meta capability can be explicitly granted to a user or a role to allow them to switch users regardless of whether or not they have the `edit_users` capability.
 For practical purposes, the user or role will also need the `list_users` capability so they can access the Users menu in the WordPress admin area.